CraftAcademyLabs/ca_course/week5/slow_food/5_cartify_instructions.md

 end
 ```

-The first two test should go green by now, beacuse you have a factory set up and your products are probably on the landing page of the application.
-If notthen make sure that you set the adjust the test to mirror the path you want to visit.
+The first two tests should go green by now, beacuse you have a factory set up and your products are probably on the landing page of the application.
+If not then make sure that you adjust the test to mirror the path you want to visit.

 In order to pass the `And I click on 'Add to cart' on 'Pizza'` step we have to install the Cartify gem.